scottyeager/info_foundation/src/decentralization/decentralization_status.md

 ### minting not 100% autonomous yet

 - we are using code (software) to do all the minting (creation of tokens) and we could make this autonomous but the TF Foundation believes its better for now to have a human blockchain doing a double check.
+- The minting code is opensource and can be found in the code repos.
 - we hope that by the end of the year it can happen 100% decentralized without human checks (was the TFGrid Council today)

+> DISCLAIMER: the checks as done by our TFGrid Council does not imply any guarantee or impose any liabilities on THreeFold Foundation of any of the related parties.